 It sounds like increases in wealth held can also improve our mental health which is another reason to pursue it!
 Improving your mental health is substantially greater than just earning more income any day.

 Wealth refers to the net worth of a household.

-Net worth is a snapshot of value if you cancel out a household’s financial assets and debts.
+Net worth is a snapshot of value if you cancel out household wealth and financial assets and debts.

-You can calculate your own if you add up all your assets (home, vehicles, real estate, investments) and subtract your liabilities/debts (mortgage, student loans, credit card debts, etc).
-This is why distribution of income matters.
+You can calculate your own if you add up all your assets minus your.
+Examples of assets and other valuable possessions include homes, vehicles, real estate, and investments while liabilities/debts include mortgage, student loans, credit card debts, etc. This is why income distribution matters.

 You do not need to be a billionaire to be considered wealthy.
 Depending on where you live, research claims that a net worth of around $2,500,000 is wealthy.
 This is around the top 5% of all households in net worth and can sustain around $100,000 in spending for 30 years.